OpenZeppelin/openzeppelin-contracts/.changeset/kind-planets-cough.md

 'openzeppelin-solidity': minor
 ---

-`TransientSlot`: Add library for operating on the transient storage space using the typed-slot representation.
+`TransientStorage`: Add library for operating on the transient storage space using the typed-slot representation.